citp/privacy-policy-historical/c/ca/cad/cadbury.co.uk.md

 ## 2\.
 Terms of use

-Your use of this Site is also subject to the [Terms of Use](https://web.archive.org/web/20120617145251id_/http%3A//www.cadbury.co.uk/Terms) posted on this Site (“Terms of Use”).
+Your use of this Site is also subject to the [Terms of Use](https://web.archive.org/web/20121230194933id_/http%3A//www.cadbury.co.uk/Terms) posted on this Site ("Terms of Use").

 ## 3\.
 Information We Collect